zkemail/zk-email-verify/docs/README.md

 ### [Project Examples](./project-examples)

-Here you can find example projects that implement our packages.
-You can check out our [twitter-verifier-docs](./project_examples/twitter-verifier-example-docs/twitter-verifier-example-docs/)
+Here you can find example projects that implement our SDKs:

+1. **Twitter email verifier**: Prove you own a twitter username on chain.
+[Link to README](/packages/examples/twitter-verifier/README.md)
+2. **Email wallet**: Send money to anyone anonymously using email.
+[Email wallet Github](https://github.com/zkemail/email-wallet)
+3. **ZKP2P**: ZKP2P is a trustless and privacy-preserving fiat-to-crypto onramp powered by ZK proofs [ZKP2P Github](https://github.com/zkp2p/zk-p2p)
+4. **zkEmail Safe**: Operate Safe multisigs through email verified using ZK proofs [ zkEmail Safe Github](https://github.com/javiersuweijie/zkemail-safe)
 <!-- ### Regex To Circom
 The Regex to Circom section provides a detailed guide on how to convert regular expressions to Circom.
 This is a crucial step in creating your own ZK circuits.
 For a step-by-step guide, please refer to the [Regex to Circom README](./regex_to_circom/README.md). -->

 ## Terminology